 High vulnerability means a reaction to any situation concerning the change in agricultural factors.

-If the country witnesses low rainfall in a month, then the resulting impact will be low output levels and high rate of crop failure.
+If the country witnesses low rainfall in a month, then the resulting impact will be low levels of output and high rates of crop failure.

-Low Productivity levels were witnessed, and levels of output declined irrespective of a large area for cultivation.
+Low productivity levels were witnessed, and the levels of output declined irrespective of a large area for cultivation.

 Also read: Indian Industries during British rule